-Economic Disaster Injury Loans - If your business or private nonprofit organization is located in a declared disaster area, and suffered substantial economic injury as a direct result of a declared disaster, you may be eligible to apply for an Economic Injury Disaster Loan.
+- Economic Disaster Injury Loans are for businesses or private nonprofit organizations who are located in a declared disaster area, and suffered substantial economic injury as a direct result of a declared disaster.

 An agricultural disaster designation may be made in a county declared as a disaster area by the President or designated by the Secretary of U.S. Department of Agriculture (USDA) as a disaster area.
 A designation provides Emergency Loans to help producers recover from production and physical losses due to drought, flooding, and other natural disasters.
 The Emergency Loan program may also be implemented for certain quarantines.
 Producers affected may apply for low-interest emergency loans in counties named as primary or contiguous under a disaster designation.
 A request should be completed by the county agricultural commissioner and include a completed California Agricultural Commissioner Disaster Report form (see links below).